thisisnitish/warp-search/README.md

 # Warp Search ⚡️

-This project addresses the issues associated with performance compromise as the dataset grows in client side search operations using some inuilt libraries and some search alogrithms.
+This project addresses the issues associated with performance compromise as the dataset grows in client side search operations using some inbuilt libraries and some search alogrithms.

 This project offers a unique solution using vanilla javascript and Web Worker for parallel processing.